SeanSon2005/ObjDumpAI/README.md

 ## Notice

-AI tasks will benefit greatly from an NVIDIA GPU, development was done on an RTX 3090 with cuda 12.2
+AI-related tasks will perform significantly faster with an NVIDIA GPU, development was done on an RTX 3090 with cuda 12.2

-## Technologies
-- React
-- Django
-- SQLite
-- Celery
-- Redis
-- GroundingDINO
-- BLIP

 ## Setup